-Baba Ganoush.
+Baba ganoush.
 How I love thee.
 This light and creamy dip is a classic dip that most people have tried at some point.
 However, there is nothing quite like your own homemade version, especially when using homegrown eggplants if you can get your hands on them.
 We have been lucky enough to have a ridiculous amount of eggplants in our garden.
-Making up this baba ganoush regulary has ensured that they have been gobbled up and enjoyed thoroughly.
+Making up this baba ganoush regularly has ensured that they have been gobbled up and enjoyed thoroughly.

 I believe the key to a really good baba ganoush is baking the eggplants till they are ever so gooey in the centre.
 If an eggplant explodes in the oven then you know you have truly hit that point!
 This molten centre blended with a really great olive oil and creamy tahini is the makings of a truly great dip.

 Baba ganoush can be enjoyed as a dip on its own, but I also love it spread thickly on wraps and sandwiches, or dolloped on top of homemade wedges.
 If you like the idea of baba ganoush as a snack, ensure you have it with a little added protein such as some sliced hard goats cheese or some hummus for a double whammy dip explosion.

 - 1 large eggplant, or 2 small eggplants baked till gooey in the centre